RomekaSolutions/class-track-bot/README.md

 ## Admin Commands

 - `/renewstudent <student_key> <num_classes> <YYYY-MM-DD>` – top up a student's class balance and set a new renewal date while preserving their schedule.
+- `/liststudents` – show all active students with their Telegram handles or IDs.

 ### Student identifiers